bardamuffin/Christmas-Lights/README.md

 ## User Stories

--   [ ] User can press a button to start and stop the display
+-   [V] User can press a button to start and stop the display
 -   [ ] User can change the interval of time controlling the change in intensity

 ## Bonus features